Paul Oliver: Early life and career

-Oliver was born in Nottingham, the son of architect W. Norman Oliver.
-In the late 1930s, his family lived in Pinner, in North London where he attended Longfield Primary School in Rayners Lane and then went to Harrow County School for Boys between 1938 and 1942.
+Oliver was born in Nottingham in 1927, the son of architect W. Norman Oliver.
+In the late 1930s, his family lived in Pinner, Middlesex, where he attended Longfield Primary School in Rayners Lane and then went to Harrow County School for Boys between 1938 and 1942.

-He attended Harrow Art School, where he met his wife Valerie.
+He attended Harrow Art School, where he met his wife, Valerie.
 He initially trained as a painter and sculptor, but because of allergies to some art materials concentrated on graphic design.
 After a period in the War Office, Oliver gained his Art Teacher's Diploma at Goldsmiths College at the University of London.
 He then taught art in two secondary schools, and was Head of Art at Harrow County School for Boys from 1949 to 1960.
 When there he formed a jazz club in which he played his blues records, and also played mandolin in a skiffle group.

 In the early 1950s, Oliver wrote to Decca Records to complain about the design of their record sleeves, and was hired as an illustrator, his first work being seen on the 1954 album Backwoods Blues.
 He designed many blues album sleeves in the 1950s, but was usually uncredited.
 After taking up the post of drawing master at London's Architectural Association School, he left in 1973 to lead the Art and Design department at Dartington College of Arts.
 In 1978, he joined the architecture department at Oxford Polytechnic, which was renamed Oxford Brookes in 1992.